Deepen your meditation practice and the Way of Tea (Cha Dao) with the zen monk, Wu De (Aaron Fisher).

 Rates per person

 *It includes the packaged described below expect accommodation.

-- 8 nights accommodation (except the "without accommodation option").
+9 nights of accommodation (except the "without accommodation option").

-- 2 meditative longer hikes in Ordesa National Park.
+1 longer meditative hike of half day in Ordesa National Park.

 All donations will be offered by cash and will go entirely to Global Tea Hut: www.globalteahut.org